tnballo/notebook/reverse_engineering/alien_book_peals.md

 * In any given function, IDA can only label parameters and local variables used in the in binary - more might have existed in the source code, so you can't assume it's found everything (pg.
 98).

+#### Chp.
+6 - Recognizing C Code Constructs in Assembly
+---

+* In disassembly, global variables are referenced by memory address (absolute pointer) and local variables are referenced by stack address (relative to ```ebp``` within a frame) (pg.
+80).

+* An ```if``` statement will always result in a conditional jump in the disassembly, but obviously not all conditional jumps are related to ```if``` statements (pg.
+113).

+* A ```for``` loop in disassembly can be identified by looking for it's 4 components: counter initialization, comparison, it's execution instructions, and counter increment/decrement (pg.
+116).
+A ```while``` loop is similar, but the disassembly is slightly simpler (pg.
+118).

+* Calling conventions:

+    * ```cdecl``` - params pushed onto stack right to left (last pushed first), caller cleans up stack after the call returns, return values passed in ```eax``` (pg.
+119).

+    * ```stdcall``` - like ```cdecl``` but callee cleans arguments from frame, so you'll see instructions like ```add esp, 12h``` in the callee instead of after the call site in the caller (pg.
+120).

+    * ```fastcall``` - most variable across compilers, but generally: first two params passed in ```edx``` and ```ecx```, additional params pushed right to left, and caller does cleanup.
+More efficient since register access is faster than stack memory access (pg.
+120).

+* Instead of pushing function call arguments onto the stack (ex. ```push ecx```) the compiler might move them to a stack pointer-relative location (ex. ```mov [esp+4], ecx```).
+In the latter case you don't need to increment the stack pointer for cleanup after the call (pg.
+121).

+*  A ```switch``` statement will be implemented in disassembly either like an ```if``` statement series (several conditional jumps, sometimes impossible to tell apart from an ```if``` series) or as a jump table (optimization for large, contiguous switch statements where offsets to multiple memory locations are defined in a table and the switch variable indexes the table) (pg.
+121).

+    * Ex.
+Backdoors often use ```switch``` statements to select an action based on a single byte value.

+*  In the disassembly, arrays are accessed using the base address as a starting point and indexed using element-sized offsets - so you may be able to infer element type/size by analyzing indexing logic.
+This is true whether the array is global or local (pg.
+127).

+    * Ex.
+Malware might use an array of string pointers to hostnames as a means of selecting connection options.

+* Like arrays, stucts are accessed using a base address and offsets to individual members.
+It might be difficult to determine if nearby data types are part of a struct or just happen to be contiguous in memory (pg.
+128).

+    * Ex.
+Malware will maintain structs for it's own internal purposes, as well as for making Windows API calls - many of which require stucts passed by reference.